hollowstrawberry/crab-cogs/README.md

 ### 🖌️ Draw

 A couple fun hybrid commands with image filters for you and your friends' avatars.
 Also includes an avatar command and an avatar context menu.
-May take a minute to install due to the image processing libraries (opencv and Pillow).

 ### ⏺ Autoreact

-You can give a chance for the bot to copy someone else's reactions, making it seem more interactive in everyday conversations.
+You can give a chance for the bot to copy someone else's reaction, making it seem more interactive in everyday conversations.

 Another feature is for the bot owner to set regex patterns that will cause the bot to react with a specific emoji.
 You may be able to think of useful or funny uses for this.